 Usually witnesses are willing to attend to help the party calling them.
 However, the Tribunal can compel witnesses to attend.
 If, for any reason you wish the Tribunal to order any particular persons to attend as witnesses you should write to the clerk with the names and addresses and a brief statement explaining why a formal order is required and why you need the particular witness.

 It should be noted that although the Tribunal will consider taking evidence from an infirm witness at home, many private houses do not provide proper facilities for the taking of evidence.
 Keep in mind that there will be a need to accommodate one or two members of the Tribunal and the Tribunal Clerk.
 There will also be the other party and his or her solicitor.
-Other persons with an interest may be entitled to attend.
-They will want to make notes of the evidence.
+Other persons who might be affected by the outcome of the case may be entitled to attend.
 If a witness cannot travel to the appointed hearing, think whether you can suggest a suitable room in a local office, hall or hotel.
 This will assist the Clerk in considering appropriate arrangements.

-If any parties or witnesses prefer to not use English, arrangements can be made to have an interpreter.
+If any parties or witnesses prefer to use a language other than English, arrangements can be made to have an interpreter.
 You should contact the clerk in good time to discuss this.

 You and your witnesses should attend at the start of the hearing unless it is reasonably clear that some of them will not be required until a later time.
 It is very difficult to predict how quickly things will progress and it may be expensive to have a delay waiting on a witness who might easily have been in attendance.
-On the other hand we do not want witnesses hanging around for no good reason.
+On the other hand you want to avoid witnesses hanging around for no good reason.
 There may be scope for some flexibility.
 These matters should be discussed with the clerk in advance.

 Before the hearing, parties or their solicitors should try to have some discussion as to what is agreed and what is really in dispute.
 In bigger cases a written agreement might be put before the tribunal to avoid any doubt.
 (A joint statement of this sort is often referred to as a “joint minute” or “joint minute of admissions”.)
 In some cases, where the facts are not really in dispute, it may be simpler for parties to approach things the other way round and tell the Tribunal which particular facts are not agreed and what questions the Tribunal is being asked to answer.